 Bob Krueger

-I started my math Ph.D. at the University of Illinois, Urbana-Champaign in Fall 2019, advised by József Balogh.
-I am currently supported by an NSF Graduate Research Fellowship.
-I earned my undergraduate degrees at Miami University, where I worked with Louis DeBiasio, majored in math and physics, and minored in statistics and computer science.
+I started an NSF postdoc at Carnegie Mellon University in Fall 2024, sponsered by Prasad Tetali.
+I finished my math Ph.D. at the University of Illinois, Urbana-Champaign in Summer 2024, advised by József Balogh, where I held an NSF Graduate Research Fellowship.
+I earned undergraduate degrees at Miami University, where I majored in math and physics, and minored in statistics and computer science, and I was mentored by Louis DeBiasio.

 My research interests generally lie in extremal and probabilistic combinatorics.
-I help organize the Combinatorics Literature Seminar at UIUC and I used to help organize the Graph Theory and Combinatorics Seminar at UIUC.
-Contact me if you are interested in giving a talk or wish to be added to the mailing list.
-I have also helped organize CMPS, a two-time virtual meeting between UIUC, Iowa State, and University of Montana.
+At UIUC, I helped organize the Combinatorics Literature Seminar at UIUC, the Graph Theory and Combinatorics Seminar at UIUC, and CMPS, a two-time virtual meeting between UIUC, Iowa State, and University of Montana.

 Papers